ConduceInc/conduce-python-api/README.md

 conduce-api config set api-key --new --user=valid_user --host=valid_host
 ```

-If you provide an API key for your default user and host you will never have to enter credentials to use that account as long as the API key is valid.
+If you configure an API key for your default user and host you will never have to enter credentials to use that account as long as the API key is valid.

 ## Conduce Configuration